 If you fancy yourself as one with a strong appreciation for the richness of life, then join me and together we will experience the full sensory extravaganza that awaits you on the Streets of Hong Kong!

 An American Who Loves Hong Kong

-I am also a retired international lawyer who has reinvented himself as a professional artist/photographer and street savvy premium service Hong Kong tour guide.
+I am also a retired international lawyer who has reinvented himself as a professional artist/photographer and street savvy Hong Kong premium Hong Kong private tour guide.
 When I am not out on tour engaging myself with diverse clientele from all over the world, I am busy reading, exploring, photographing and creating.
 This is not a routine for me.
 This is both a passion and a blessing!

 Some would find the story of my transformation alone to be one worth hearing about.
 But as you will see, there is much much more that goes with it.